 The map got so much attention my father started making different items with recycled license plates as a hobby.
 He is known around town as the old guy with all the license plates.
 He was 80 years old at that time in 2005.

 In 2007, I was laid off.
 The company I had worked for over 20 years closed.
 I couldn't find work in a corporate office so I took a large pay cut to start working as a caregiver.
-I was still sending out resume hoping to get back into the corporate world but being in my 50's nobody was not getting any call backs.
+I was still sending out resumes hoping to get back into the corporate world.
+I was in my 50's nobody was hiring.

 After a few years of caring and the loss of a very special lady I had taken care of, I just couldn't stay in that field of work.

-I started going to my dad's second-hand shop he was older than some of my clients.
+I started going to my dad's second-hand shop he was older than some of my clients and I wanted to spend time with him.
 He slowly showed me the ropes of how to make things using license plates.
 I learned how to use a band saw, sander, and other hand tools.
-Working with metal and learning to handcraft items didn't come easy.
+Working with metal and learning to handcraft items didn't come easily to me.
 There is a lot of cutting with tin snips, pounding and sanding.
 The plates are dirty, working with wood is dusty, but I found myself enjoying working with my dad.
 I didn't miss corporate America at all.
 I had even stopped sending out resumes.

 My parents leave for the winter.
 I committed to running the shop while they were away.